petertengg/petertengg.github.io/Trading/_posts/2025-11-20-crypto-market-indicators-5-the-versatile-technical-indicators.md

 In this post we have learned about some common technical indicators: `Moving Averages (MA)`, `Relative Strength Index (RSI)` and `Bollinger Bands`.
 We have seen how they work on long, mid and short-term timeframes as well.
 Their versatility and effectiveness are thanks to the fact that they all measure the market sentiment in some way, and due to their simplicity many traders watch them, strengthening their self-fulfilling property.

 This concludes my research on crypto market indicators, but there is still one post remaining.
-In the next post I will publish a cheatsheet that summarises briefly each indicator discussed in this series.
+In the {% include link.html key="indicator_cheat_sheet" text="next post" %} I will publish a cheatsheet that summarises briefly each indicator discussed in this series.
 It will give you a quick overview and the most important signals they can provide, and my final thoughts about this topic.
 Thanks for reading, stay tuned!

 ## 4 Glossary
 - Alts: Altcoins, alternative coins, all cryptos, except for BTC